House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How does California rank in terms of motorcycle risk?

-In terms of raw numbers, California is the state with the highest incidents of motorcycle accidents.
+In terms of raw numbers, California is the state with the highest number of motorcycle accidents.
 However, they also have the largest population out of any state and the most motorcycle registrations.
 Florida comes in a close second in terms of registrations and accidents.

 divider 4